ktheindifferent/AOG/README.md

 CO2 is a dangerous indoor/outdoor air pollutant.
 A.O.G.
 (Algae Oxygen Reactor) uses blue-green algae to convert CO2 into Oxygen.

-When I first activated A.O.G....my average indoor CO2 levels were 1000-2000ppm+.
+When I first activated the A.O.G....my average indoor CO2 levels were 1000-2000ppm+.
 After 6+ months of use my indoor CO2 level averages between 400-600ppm.

 I decided to license this project under the MIT license so that individuals and corporations can make/modify/sell A.O.G without restrictions.
 Speed is essential in controlling climate change.
 The more units built...the better.